Rapporteket/nordicscir/README.md

 ## Develop
-Contributors submit their code by branching from the _master_ branch and issuing a pull request.
-After acceptance by peer review the pull request may be merged to the master branch.
+Contributors submit their code by branching from the _main_ branch and issuing a pull request.
+After acceptance by peer review the pull request may be merged to the main branch.
 Changes that are accepted in TEST and/or QA environments may be tagged as a new release of the package.

 A development environment is provided as a _docker-compose.yml_ file found in the root of this repository.
 The container can be run from a system command prompt, _e.g._
 ```bash